 Only Panther seemed unaffected, hands full of arrow-like daggers that had to be burning marks into his palms.
 Dylis couldn't see his face, but she would have bet a fair amount of gold he was muttering to himself again.

 The gale that came next felt like it would cook and strip her flesh from her bones.
 Dylis got down on her knees, taking as much shelter from the barrack wall as she could find and prayed to whatever gods that would listen.
 Something hit the ground next to her, but she had to snap her eyes shut against the heat and the wind before she could see what.

 The gale let up, leaving the air hot as if on a warm summer's day.
-Under other circumstances it could have been called pleasant, but with her skin cracking and bleeding the humid air stung and itched.
+Under different circumstances, it could have been called pleasant, but with her skin cracking and bleeding the humid air stung and itched.
 The most frightening part was the way most of her skin didn't hurt at all.

-Forcing her eyes open, almost scared they'd been burned shut as her upper eyelashes felt glued to the lower ones, she spotted Buffalo and Coyote on the ground next to her.
+Forcing her eyes open, almost scared they'd been burned shut (her upper eyelashes felt glued to her lower ones) she spotted Buffalo and Coyote on the ground next to her.
 They were just getting back on their feet, swaying as they did, blood running from uncountable small wounds all over their bodies.
 Patches of their skin were pitch black, darker in color than their natural tones.

 That was when the masked demon began to shoot something from his hands.
 It wasn't visible to the naked eye, but whatever it was it struck the ground hard enough to form small craters, smashing through walls of nearby cabins and barracks, sending them toppling to the ground.

 Dylis scrambled out from her hiding place, grabbed Buffalo by one arm and Coyote by the other, and then just ran.
 She caught sight of the others doing the same, darting about the square like hunted rabbits, doubling back in their own tracks in one moment and rushing forward the next.
 Dylis mimicked them the best she could.